whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/00-getting-started/00-00-experiments-electronic-arts-syllabus.md

 ## Late Work

 Projects must be turned in on time.
 On time is before the beginning of class on the day that they are due or other time as specified by the instructor.
-Late projects will automatically drop 2% per day late.
+Late projects will automatically drop 1% per day late up to a maximum total reduction of 40% per assignment.

 ## Documentation